elbruno/gen-ai-workshop/README.md

 ## 💻 Getting Started

-In this workshop we will be generating content using [Azure OpenAI service](https://azure.microsoft.com/en-us/services/cognitive-services/openai-text-generation/), using the `gpt-35-turbo` model.
-To avoid the need for an Azure account, and access to the Azure OpenAI service, we will be using a lab environment that has been provisioned for this workshop.
+In this workshop we will be generating content using [Azure OpenAI service](https://azure.microsoft.com/en-us/services/cognitive-services/openai-text-generation/) or [Microsoft Copilot](https://copilot.microsoft.com/), using the `gpt-35-turbo` or `gpt-4`  model.

+To avoid the need for an Azure account, and access to the Azure OpenAI service, we will be using a lab environment that has been provisioned for this workshop or the [Microsoft Copilot](https://copilot.microsoft.com/).

 > [**Azure**](https://azure.microsoft.com/en-us/): Microsoft's cloud computing platform

 > [**Azure OpenAI service**](https://azure.microsoft.com/en-us/services/cognitive-services/openai-text-generation/): a managed service for application use of generative AI models.
 It provides a simple API for generating text, and has built-in models to use.

+## Option A - Open GenAI Playground
-To get started, click on the buttn below to Open GenAI Playground (our workshop lab environment) in your browser.
+To get started, click on the button below to Open GenAI Playground (our workshop lab environment) in your browser.

 [![Open GenAI Playground](images/20open-genai-playground.png)](https://playground.globalai.community/)